ilokhat/2018_TSI_vibes/README.md

 Therefore, the idea of our project is to re-make the concept of PLU++ inside the iTowns structure, but in a more generic way so it can be re-used and re-adapted more easily.

+### Definition of a style

+TODO : what is a style (definition in litterature), specificities in 3D, definition of 'generic' styles (discrete, typical, sketchy)...

 **[Back to the top](#summary)**